cu-swe4s-fall-2019/final-project-swe4s_mclj/README.md

 - All the python codes conform with PEP8 coding style.
 - All the Python modules have their own corresponding unit tests and functional test.
 - Continuous integration was performed using Travis CI.
-- `setup.py` and relevant files were added to distribute the package and enable its installation.
 - Benchmarking and profiling were performed to compare the computational costs of using different data strcutre, either a Numpy array or a dictionary, which is the implementation of hash tables in Python.

 #### The scieintific goals of the project